-All our 18k white gold has been plated with a white rhodium finish, this is a layer of plating applied to the metal to emphasize the bright white finish of the metal and can be especially susceptible to discolouration when brought into contact with chemicals.
-Should this occur, you can bring these into a Stephen Webster boutique where we can offer you a rhodium plating service to bring back that white shine.
+All our 18k white gold has been coated with a white rhodium finish, this is a layer of plating applied to the metal to emphasize the bright white finish of the metal and can be especially susceptible to discoloration when brought into contact with chemicals.
+Should this occur, you can contact us at firstname.lastname@example.org for assistance and schedule a repair.

 CARING FOR YOUR PRECIOUS STONES

-Emeralds are infamous for their history and the deep luscious green colour is one that cannot be matched by another stone.
+Emeralds are famous for their history and the deep luscious green color is one that cannot be matched by another stone.
 They are even more precious due to the care that needs.

 Heat can damage emeralds, especially by extending existing fractures.
 Light and chemicals can cause the oils, resins, and polymers used to fill surface-reaching fractures to alter in appearance or deteriorate.

 Some estimates state that 90 percent or more of emeralds are fracture-filled.
 Since the great majority of fashioned natural emeralds contain filled fractures, it’s risky to clean them ultrasonically or with steam.
 Ultrasonic vibrations can weaken already-fractured stones, and hot steam can cause oil or unhardened resin to sweat out of fractures.
-Using warm, soapy water coupled with gentle scrubbing is the safest way to clean emeralds.
+Professional cleaning is advised.